 Engaging international recruitment agencies or lawyers who specialize in work permits can help HR departments navigate complex issues and avoid common pitfalls.

 For over 15 years, we have been supplying skilled Indian workers to countries such as Romania, Croatia, Hungary, Serbia, Finland, Sweden, and more.
 Our seamless integration process ensures that European industries receive the employment they need according to their specific requirements.
 We place over 1000 candidates annually in sectors such as manufacturing, automobile, construction, hospitality, and others.
-From initial candidate profiles to successfully obtaining work permits [radne dozvole], we handle everything.
+From initial candidate profiles to successfully obtaining work permits, we handle everything.
 We also provide insurance for all selected candidates and assist with the visa process, Our team of experts takes care of the entire Visa process right from documentation to the Visa stamping.

 Work permit processing takes on average 1 to 3 months, depending on the country and the specific job/industry.
 Some countries offer advanced processing for an additional fee.